What is a Donor-Advised Fund?

 Is any fund with a specific charitable purpose a field-of-interest fund?

 No. Even though the fund will be tracked by reference to the donor’s gift, the legislative history clearly differentiates between advisory privileges and legal obligations.
-Legal restrictions, such as a designated purpose, are not advice and will not make the fund that results a donor advised fund.
+Legal restrictions, such as a designated purpose, are not advice and will not make the fund a donor-advised fund.

 - The sponsoring organization appoints all of the members of the committee and the donor’s advice is given solely as a member of the committee;